jyyulab/LVIS_pipeline/steps_profile_VIS_scMultiome.md

 The output file "integration_sites.txt" compiles a list of integration sites with the corresponding barcodes.
 For scATAC-seq data, the barcodes correspond to the column names of the count matrice in 10X (imported by tools like Seurat).
 For scMultiome data, it is not the case.
 10X generated a file called "per_barcode_metrics.csv" which maps the ATAC-seq barcodes outputed by sequencer to barcodes that are consistent with the expression data.

+Alternatively, one could run 10X cell ranger ATAC or ARC with the modified reference genome.
+It could potentially get rid of step 3.